slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Lao Tzu*

 > *"The internet doesn’t care about your title." (...)
 "I don't believe in hierarchical relationships.
 I don't want to be above anybody and I don't want to be below anybody.
-If I can't treat someone like a peer and if they can't treat me like a peer, I just don't want to interact with them."
+If I can't treat someone like a peer and if they can't treat me like a peer, I just don't want to interact with them." (...)
+"The person writing the teleprompter is in charge, not the person reading from it."
 -- Naval Ravikant*

 > *"When you are on the bottom you can’t afford to look like you belong there."